OmarKan/express-steroid/readme.md

 Simply calls es.extract with ```parametersRequired``` set to true.

 ##### es.extractFromSchema(schemaName \[, requiredAll, checkRequired, ignoredFields, sources])
-Extracts input parameters, but instead of specifying names of parameters to be extracted, you specify the name of a **registered** Mongoose Schema and it will extract all of its fields.
+Extracts input parameters, but instead of specifying names of parameters to be extracted, you specify the model of a **registered** Mongoose Schema and it will extract all of its fields.

 *Side Note: Using this, along with other functions, means that if you have CRUD API, and you changed a field in the schema of the model, You won't have to modify the API or the service function.*